UI-Research/mobility-from-poverty/README.md

 # Project Organization

 * Each domain should have its own directory.
 The name of the directory should only contain lower case letters, numbers, and hyphens.
 Do not include spaces.
 * Each subdirectory for a domain should include a README.md.
 The README.md should include all information outlined in the README.md for each file created in the subdirectory.
-It should also contain clear instructions for running the code.
+It should contain clear instructions for running the code.
+It should contain a brief list of the assumptions and methodology used to create each metric.
 * Avoid absolute file paths.
 If using R, use `.Rproj`.
 If using Stata, use projects.
 Otherwise, set the working directory.
 This ensures that the code is portable.
 * **Do not add any data to the repository.** Each subfolder should contain a `data/` folder for intermediate and final data files.
 The `data/` folder should be added to the `.gitignore`.
 * If possible, download your data with code or pull your data from an API with code.